yungyuc/ynote/nsd/09moderncpp/moderncpp.rst

 Variadic Template
 =================

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

 Variadic template allows us to capture any number of template arguments in a function template.
+The full example of its use is in :ref:`01_factory.cpp
+<nsd-moderncpp-example-factory>`.

 Assuming we have 2 constructors for ``Data``:

 .. code-block:: cpp
-  :linenos:
+  :caption: Constructor that takes a single serial number.

   Data(size_t serial, ctor_passkey const &)
     : m_serial(serial)